jrjml/jrjml.github.io/general_library/budget-proposal.md

 - The five-year expenditure summary with the upcoming year's line-item figures entered in the appropriate column

-- Any documentation justifying any increase or decraese in total budgeted amount over and above that which occurs due to an increase or decrease in state aid
+- Any documentation justifying any increase or decraese in total budgeted amount over-and-above that which occurs due to an increase or decrease in state aid

 #### State Aid Requirements